lankhanh1010/Alzheimer-Classification-with-MRI-Images-/README.md

 - GPU/TPU selection matches each notebook part.
 - Saved models (`.keras`) and variables (`.npy`) are in an accessible directory.

----

-## 🎯 Key Takeaways
-✅ **Deep learning** with **MRI-based classification** can assist in detecting Alzheimer's progression.
-✅ **SMOTE-enhanced feature balancing** improves model fairness & performance.
-✅ **Structured notebook execution** ensures reproducibility.

-This project contributes towards **advancing AI-driven early detection** of Alzheimer's disease, with potential applications in medical imaging diagnostics.
+This project contributes towards advancing AI-driven early detection of Alzheimer's disease, with potential applications in medical imaging diagnostics.

-💙 *Dedicated to all families affected by Alzheimer’s.*
+*Dedicated to all families affected by Alzheimer’s.*